MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 ### History catchup

-@es92 notes that there is some nuance to catching up to breadcrumbs for correctness reasons.
-The RFC as written does not specify this.

-This should probably be fleshed out before the RFC lands.

-In addition, we do not specify the mechanism by which efficient downloading should occur.
+We do not specify the mechanism by which efficient downloading should occur.
 This is a performance optimization and can be implemented later.
+We plan on postponing implementation of this component as long as possible.
+If everything is working properly, nodes in integration tests and test networks will not need this function unless they are late joiners.

 ### Miscellanea